rossmacarthur/serde/README.rst

     >>> user.email
     'torvalds@linuxfoundation.org'

-Models are validated when they are instantiated and an ``InstantiationError`` is raised if you provide invalid values.
+Models are validated when they are instantiated and a ``ValidationError`` is raised if you provide invalid values.

 .. code-block:: python